Exciting news. Our app has a new name – Healthily. Learn more

 You should avoid having sex until you've been given the all-clear.

-Read more about how gonorrhoea is treated.
+Read more about how gonorrhea is treated.

-Gonorrhoea and other STIs can be successfully prevented by using appropriate contraception and taking other precautions, such as:
+Gonorrhea and other STIs can be successfully prevented by using appropriate contraception and taking other precautions, such as:

-Early diagnosis and treatment of gonorrhoea reduces the risk of any complications developing, such as pelvic inflammatory disease (PID) or infection in the testicles.
+Early diagnosis and treatment of gonorrhea reduces the risk of any complications developing, such as pelvic inflammatory disease (PID) or infection in the testicles.
 Complications that arise from long-term infection are much more difficult to treat.

 It's recommended you get tested if:

-There are many different ways to test for gonorrhoea.
+There are many different ways to test for gonorrhea.
 In many cases, a swab will be used to remove a sample for testing, although men may only be asked to provide a urine sample.

-For women, a doctor or nurse will usually take a swab to collect a sample from the vagina or cervix (entrance to the womb) during an internal examination.
+For women, a doctor will usually take a swab to collect a sample from the vagina or cervix (entrance to the womb) during an internal examination.
 In some cases, a sample may also be taken from the urethra (tube that carries urine out of the body).